kamidev/survey_api/README.md

 # SurveyAPI

-This is an API used by the Sharing Cites survey web application.
-See https://github.com/kamidev/survey_frontend.
+This is the Elixir/Phoenix API for the Sharing Cites Survey web application.
+See: https://github.com/kamidev/survey_frontend.

+The starting point for this project was Phoenix 1.3 API generators.
+[This blog post](https://becoming-functional.com/building-a-rest-api-with-phoenix-1-3-part-1-9f8754aeaa87) gives a step-by-step description of how to use them.

+In the official Phoenix documentation there is an [interesting discusssion](https://hexdocs.pm/phoenix/contexts.html) about why and when you should use generators.

 ## Prerequisites